grundic/teamcity-web-parameters/README.md

 processes on a host machine and uses name/pid for key/value.
 Please note, that it uses `psutil` library, so you migth need to install it: ```pip install psutil```.

+Sometimes it's not possible to provide data in required format, for example if you would like to get JSON produced by external service.
+In this case you can configure JSON transformation, which should convert some JSON data to format, expected by plugin.
+The transformation is handled by external library (jolt)[https://github.com/bazaarvoice/jolt].
+You can have a look at their examples to get better understanding how to write required transformation.
+Also there is a (demo)[http://jolt-demo.appspot.com/], where you can try convert your data without need to run any application.

 Configuration
 -------------
 After plugin is installed and web-service is functioning, you can start using it.